apache/ignite/modules/flume/README.md

 ## Setting up and running

-1. Create an extractor by implementing StreamMultipleTupleExtractor interface.
+1. Create a transformer by implementing EventTransformer interface.
 2. Build it and copy to ${FLUME_HOME}/plugins.d/ignite-sink/lib.
 3. Copy other Ignite-related jar files to ${FLUME_HOME}/plugins.d/ignite-sink/libext to have them as shown below.